williamhutech/many-ai/README.md

 - `NEXT_PUBLIC_SUPABASE_ANON_KEY`: Your Supabase anonymous key
 - `ANTHROPIC_API_KEY`: Your Anthropic API key

+## Dependencies

+This project uses several key dependencies:

+- Next.js for the React framework
+- @anthropic-ai/sdk for interacting with Claude models
+- @supabase/supabase-js for database interactions
+- react-markdown for rendering Markdown content
+- tailwindcss for styling

+For a full list of dependencies, refer to the `package.json` file.

 ## Learn More

 To learn more about the technologies used in this project, check out the following resources: